TonicAI/textual/docs/source/parse/working_with_parsed_output.rst

 🧞‍♂️ Working with parsed files
 ================================

-After a file is parsed, either directly or as part of a pipeline, you can begin to use the parsed result to build out a data pipeline.
+After a file is parsed, either directly or as part of a dataset, you can begin to use the parsed result to build out a data pipeline.

 Typically, users build pipelines to feed vector databases for RAG applications, or to prepare datasets to fine-tune or build an LLM.

-The parsed result is documented in the Textual documentation in |parsed_structure_external_link|.
-This topic describes the JSON schema that is used to store the parsed result.

 The SDK provides access to the raw JSON in the form of a Python dictionary.
 It also provides a helper methods and utilities to perform common actions.